 Don't take care of pets.
 Pets carry germs, so limit your exposure to them.
 You don't have to kick them out of the house.
 Instead, look at this as an excuse to make your spouse or kids clean out the litter box for a change.

 Don't garden.
 Some dangerous bacteria live in the soil.
 So let your garden go wild for a few months.
-Or make your kids do your weeding for you.
+Or hire someone to do the weeding for you.

 Brush and floss daily.
 Both help keep your mouth free of infections.
 Have your teeth cleaned regularly.